Where are you moving to?

 Put your name in USC’s history books

-These notable alumni are just a small sample of the many USC graduates who have gone on to achieve great success.
-USC's commitment to providing a world-class education and fostering a strong community of students and alumni continues to produce leaders and innovators who positively impact society.
+These successful alumni represent just some of the many USC graduates who have gone on to great achievements since graduating.
+Thanks to USC's world-class education and strong community environment, it continues to produce leaders and innovators who positively affect society.

-As we look to the future, it's exciting to think about the new generation of USC alumni who will undoubtedly continue to shape the world in their own unique ways.
+As we contemplate our collective futures, it's inspiring to think about all of the countless USC alumni who will continue shaping society in their unique ways.

 Downtown LA rent for students with Tripalink